LaxarJS/widget-browser/application/widgets/widget-browser/widget-listing-activity/README.md

 For full configuration options refer to the [widget.json](widget.json).

 ## Features

 ### 1. Readout File List (fileListing)

-*R1.1* The activity MUST allow the configuration of a file listing resource.
+*R1.1* The activity MUST allow the configuration of a list with files.
-It MUST act as a slave of the resource according to the master/slave pattern

-*R1.2* If the activity gets an update of the resource or the resource is replaced by events, it MUST delete all old widget and activity information and reads them out from scratch.

-*R1.3* The activity expects a path to a file inside the resource.
+Each file should have a list with widget paths.
-The activity MUST determine the content of the file as a JSON-String and parse it.
+The activity MUST determine the content of the files as a JSON-String and parse it.
 The activity MUST extract all widget and activity information from the result object.

-*R1.4* If an error encounters during the readout, the activity SHOULD propagate the error via `didValidate` event.
+*R1.2* If an error encounters during the readout, the activity SHOULD propagate the error via `didValidate` event.

-*R1.5* The activity MUST support a configurable list with static URLs to the widget and activity information instead of the URL from the resource.

-*R1.6* The activity MUST allow the configuration of an URL to an application with widgets.
+*R1.3* The activity MUST allow the configuration of an URL to an application with widgets.
-This URL is for the static source (R1.5) configuration only.
 If none URL is configured, the activity MUST use the application in which it is embedded as source.

-*R1.7* The activity MUST detect a property from the file listing object as a widget information object if it has a property `widget.json`.

 ### 2. Propagation of the Widget Listing (widgetListing)
 *R2.1* The activity MUST allow the configuration of a widget list resource and MUST be the *master* of the resource according to the master/slave pattern.